Stipends and Fellowships

 Please notify students who are receiving a tuition and/or stipend award that financial aid adjustments maybe required to process awards.
 Please refer to Will Tuition or Stipend Payment Affect a Student's Financial Aid section for additional information.

-To avoid students being assessed late fees, submit NOA form by priority deadlines and be mindful of peak period processing turnaround times.
+To avoid students being assessed late fees, submit NOA request by priority deadlines and be mindful of peak period processing turnaround times.
 Please refer to Is there a priority deadline to submit Notice of Award (NOA) forms section.

 Please make sure there are adequate funds in your cost center/ project ID to process the tuition or stipend NOA request.